OpenFreeEnergy/openfe/docs/setup.md

 How good is this?

-#### Network Strategy.
+#### LigandNetwork Strategy.

 How to use these pieces of info.

 ## System setup

-With a Network defined, we can now move onto creating an alchemical system for each edge on the Network.
+With a LigandNetwork defined, we can now move onto creating an alchemical system for each edge on the LigandNetwork.